WordPress/gutenberg/CONTRIBUTING.md

 Documentation is automatically synced from master to the [Gutenberg Documentation Website](https://wordpress.org/gutenberg/handbook/) every 15 minutes.

-To add a new documentation page, you'll have to create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/master/docs) folder and add an item to the [toc.json](/docs/toc.json).
+To add a new documentation page, you create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/master/docs) folder and add an item to the [toc.json](https://github.com/WordPress/gutenberg/blob/master/docs/toc.json) and generate using `npm run docs:build`.

 ### Using links